zbolle/Dozoku/privacy.md

 _Last updated: July 17, 2025_

-We don't currently collect any personal data.
+We do not currently collect any personal data.

 © 2025 Konrad Ergon.
 All rights reserved.